The Situation Room

 LET'S PLAY – Oligarch Dance Sim (GUILT FREE??)
 (2019)

 Sam Rolfes is a New York–based digital performer and director whose practice of improvisational, animated performance within VR game engines crafts diffusive psychosexual narratives with fragments of fanfiction, surreality, and an increasingly anticapitalist focus.
 He has worked extensively across the avant garde music, fashion, and theater communities, developing music videos, live performances, interactive comedic livestreams, album covers, fashion collections, and games.
 His work is typically created in real time via motion capture, face capture, and VR puppetry.

 Carlos Alfonzo Sanchez (b.
 1992, United States)

 Carlos Alfonzo Sanchez is an artist and graphic designer based in Queens, New York.
 His multimedia artworks explore camp, authorship, and self-disclosure within the public/private borders of digital landscapes.
 Through the collage of CGI imagery and his own bedroom performances in depraved, erratic drag, he interrogates ego and sincerity through uncanny vignettes in the search of new subjectivities for our digital avatars.

-Other featured artists:
+Upcoming featured artists: